saltyrtc/saltyrtc-meta/Protocol.md

 * The above number(s) SHALL be stored and updated separately for each other peer by its identity (source address in this case).

-Afterwards, a peer MUST check that the 16 byte cookie of the sender has not changed.

 If the message is received by a client or received by and intended for a server (the destination address is `0x00`), the peer does the following checks:

+* Ensure that the 16 byte cookie of the sender has not changed.
 * In case that the peer does make use of the combined sequence number, it MUST check that the combined sequence number of the source peer has been increased by `1` and has not reset to `0`.
 Implementations